democracyworks/kehaar/README.md

 with backoff of `(* attempts 1000)` milliseconds.

-If it fails to connect to the broker after hitting the maximum number of retries, it will return nil.
+If it fails to connect to the broker after hitting the maximum number of retries, it will re-throw the final `java.net.ConnectException` from `langohr.core/connect`.
 If it succeeds, it will return the connection just like `langohr.core/connect`.

 ## License